MontiCore/cd4analysis/src/main/grammars/de/monticore/cd4analysis.md

   - Classes hierarchy is free of cycles
   - Correct counter part on `extends` and `implements` keywords
   - Correct association qualifiers

+## Transformations
+- two transformations are provided to simplify the parsing and ST creation

+### AfterParseTrafo
+- the `AfterParseTrafo`s is executed directly after the parsing of models, currently there are 2 important transformations:
+  - [`CDBasisAfterParseTrafo`][CDBasisAfterParseTrafo]
+    - moves elements in a default package, if they are not already in a package
+    - the default package is either the package of the model file, or if that doesn't exists, `de.monticore` is used
+  - ['CDAssociationAfterParseTrafo`][CDAssociationAfterParseTrafo]
+    - `ASTCDDirectComposition` (short form of composition), are transformed to (normal) `composition`s
+- `Trafo4Defaults` provide additional transformations, that are optional defaults, which can be used after a SymbolTable is created:
+  - [`CDAssociationTrafo4Default`][CDAssociationTrafo4Default] adds Roles and `CDRoleSymbol`s to `AssociationSide`, if there is not already a `CDRole`.
+That's the case when the side has no name
+  - the name of the new role is either the name of the association, or the (lowercase) name of the type

 ### Types
 - Currently: The BuiltinTypes can be found here [`BuiltInTypes`][BuiltInTypes].